 Activities for Healthy Kids

-- Play Physical Activity Charades: Kids need at least an hour of physical activity each day.
+- Play Physical Activity Charades: In truth, kids need at least an hour of physical activity each day.
 Before playing, talk with your children about ways to stay active.
-On paper, write some activities that can be drawn and acted out, like playing soccer, ice skating, jogging, yoga, horseback riding, dancing, bike riding, etc. Be sure to add your kids’ suggestions to the bowl as well!
+Then on paper, write some activities that can be drawn and acted out, like playing soccer, ice skating, jogging, yoga, horseback riding, dancing, bike riding, etc. Also be sure to add your kids’ suggestions to the bowl as well!

-- Make a “Calm Down” Jar: Sometimes when our minds and emotions get overloaded, it helps us to take a moment to ourselves and relax.
-Give each child a plastic or glass jar, and have them fill it with warm water, glitter glue, and glitter in the color of their choice.
+- Make a “Calm Down” Jar: Sometimes our minds and emotions get overloaded.
+Especially when we are stressed.
+Naturally, it helps us to take a moment to ourselves and relax.
+Begin by giving each child a plastic or glass jar.
+Next have them fill it with warm water, glitter glue, and glitter in the color of their choice.
 If they want to add some confetti or small toys, they can add those as well.
-When they get upset and need a moment to calm down, they can shake their jar and watch as the glitter slowly sinks to the bottom.
+Then when they get upset and need a moment to calm down, they can shake their jar and watch as the glitter slowly sinks to the bottom.
 As it settles, their mind and emotions can settle as well.

-- How Dirty Are Your Hands?: Do an experiment with white bread to show your children how germs can spread.
-They will be amazed at what they discover and how gross the bread gets after a few days!
-Get 5 Ziploc baggies and label them:
+- How Dirty Are Your Hands?: Certainly germs are all around us.
+Do an experiment with white bread to show your children how germs can spread.
+Of course, they will be amazed at what they discover and how gross the bread gets after a few days!
+To start, get 5 Ziploc baggies and label them:

 - Control – a fresh, clean slice of bread